act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 ---
 id: 3e12e1
-name: Block of repeated content is expandable and collapsible
+name: Block of repeated content is collapsible
 rule_type: atomic
 description: |
-  This rule checks that repeated blocks of content are expandable and collapsible
+  This rule checks that repeated blocks of content are collapsible
 accessibility_requirements:
   wcag-technique:SCR28: # Using an expandable and collapsible menu to bypass block of content
     forConformance: false